tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ### Tina Teams

-Depending on your use-case, hosting might be all that you'll need to have your editors editing on the cloud.
-Otherwise, you might consider using `Tina Teams` for some additional functionality detailed below...
+Depending on your use case, hosting might be all that you'll need to have your editors editing on the cloud.
+Otherwise, you might consider using **Tina Teams** for some additional functionality detailed below...

 ##### Authorization 👤

 Some services (like Gatsby Cloud) will allow you to password protect your environment.
 If you're hosting somewhere else, you likely don't want strangers accessing your site and making commits.
-One of the features that `Tina Teams` provides is an **authentication layer over your cloud editing environment**.
+One of the features that **Tina Teams** provides is an _authentication layer over your cloud editing environment_.
 Users will first need to log in before accessing your cloud environment.

 ##### User Management 👨 👩

 With Tina Teams, users can have **custom roles assigned to each user**, which can be referenced within your site.
-Maybe you have an external contributor who can only access a specific blog post?
-An editor who can create, but not delete pages?
+Have an external contributor who can only access a specific blog post?
+How about an editor who can create, but not delete pages?
 The implementation is up to you and your site's needs.

 ##### Commit Authoring 🗣️